What is Haemochromatosis AKA The Celtic Curse.

 The Genetics

-Haemochromatosis is an autosomal recessive disorder1.
-Briefly, for a person to suffer with this condition, they need to have 2 faulty copies of the gene; harbouring only one faulty variant means that the other working gene can pick up the slack.
+Haemochromatosis is an autosomal recessive disorder meaning for a person to suffer with this condition, they need to have 2 faulty copies of the gene.
 If an individual only has 1 faulty copy and 1 working copy they are considered a carrier – there is a 50% chance they’ll pass this gene on to their offspring.
 For a more detailed explanation, check out our blog, Genetic Inheritance and Conditions.

 With the Celtic Curse, these variants, or mutations, occur in the gene responsible for the HFE protein.
 This mutant HFE protein causes an increase in iron absorption and the subsequent deposition of iron into various organs2.

-Individuals that harbour homozygous H63D variants are generally asymptomatic, however, if iron levels increase above normal, investigation is required as there may be another reason for this rise8.
+Individuals with H63D variants are generally asymptomatic, however, if iron levels increase above normal, investigation is required as there may be another reason for this rise8.

 Some people harbour a copy of each of these variants (C282Y and H63D), referred to as compound heterozygous.
 95% of people with this genotype are asymptomatic, however, the remaining 5% of patients should seek to monitor their iron levels every few years to avoid any severe complications8.